-Fiscal years 2014 and 2015 do not include information related to the Hybrid Plan.
-The Hybrid Plan was effective July 1, 2014, and for the first year (fiscal year 2015), it did not invest in anything other than cash and cash equivalents.
+Fiscal year 2015 does not include information related to the Hybrid Plan.
+The Hybrid Plan was effective July 1, 2014, and, for the first year (fiscal year 2015), it did not invest in anything other than cash and cash equivalents.

-Required Supplemental Information Schedule of Pension Contributions Legacy Plan
+Required Connlamenton, Information

-Last Ten Fiscal Years
+Schedule of Pension Contributions Legacy Plan

-Years Ended June 30
+Last Ten Fiscal Years Years Ended June 30